felipesere/oak/README.md

 ![example workflow](https://github.com/felipesere/oak/actions/workflows/actions.yml/badge.svg)

 # oak
-A fun Pokédex that combines timeless brands Pokémon and StarWars with a classical Shakespearean twist.
+A fun Pokédex that combines timeless brands Pokémon and Star Wars with a classical Shakespearean twist.
-It's a server with a simple API that let's you grab information about Pokémon.
+It's a server with a simple API that lets you grab information about Pokémon.
-And if you are in a particularly fun mood, you can try the _translated_ endpoint which will either use yoda or shakespearean English for the description.
+And if you are in a particularly fun mood, you can try the _translated_ endpoint, which will either use yoda or shakespearean English for the description.

 ## Setup